Driftt/drift-wordpress/readme.txt

 **Key Features**

 * Talk to your website visitors and customers in real-time, right from Slack.
-* Integrates seamlessly with HubSpot, Marketo, Mailchimp, Intercom, Salesforce, Segment and 100s more.
+* Integrates seamlessly with HubSpot, Marketo, Mailchimp, Zapier, Intercom, Salesforce, Segment and 100s more.
 * If a `$current_user` is present, we use their email as an identifier in the widget.
 Otherwise the widget operates in [aquisition mode](https://www.drift.com/live-chat) and prompts anonymous users for their email address.
 This allows you to talk with anonymous visitors on your WordPress site.